dsgrid/dsgrid/docs/source/reference/dataset_formats.rst

   pivot the metric dimension in order to avoid many repeated rows of other dimensions.
 This saves storage space but can make queries more complicated.
-- ``Unpivoted``: The table has one column per dimension (except time, which might have more than one colun).
-There is one column called ``value`` that contains the data values.
+- ``Unpivoted``: The table has one column per dimension (except time, which might have more than one column) and a column called ``value`` that contains the data values.
 This format makes queries simpler.
 It is also good for cases when there is not a sensible dimension to pivot.

 .. _one-table-format: